Nikita Starostin: 2024–25 season

 Beginning his season by competing on the 2024–25 ISU Challenger Series, Starostin finished sixteenth finish at the 2024 CS Nebelhorn Trophy, winning bronze at the 2024 CS Budapest Trophy, and finishing fourth at the 2024 CS Tallinn Trophy.
 Between the latter two events, he also finished eighth at the 2024 Volvo Open Cup.

 Going on to compete at the 2025 German Championships, Starostin won the national title for a second time.
 The following month, he competed at the 2025 European Championships in Tallinn, Estonia.
 He placed twenty-seventh in the short program and did not advance to the free skate segment.
 Starostin followed this up with a ninth-place finish at the Road to 26 Trophy, a test event for the 2026 Winter Olympics.

 In March, he competed at the 2025 World Championships, held in Boston, Massachusetts, United States.
 He put a hand down on one jump during his short program, and he finished in twenty-eighth place and did not advance to the free skate segment.

 2025–26 season

 Starostin opened the season by competing on the 2025–26 ISU Challenger Series, finishing fourteenth at the 2025 CS Nepela Memorial and twelfth at the 2025 CS Trialeti Trophy.
+He then went on to win bronze at the 2025 NRW Trophy and place twelfth at the 2025 CS Tallinn Trophy.

+In December, Starostin finished the season by winning silver at the 2026 German Championships behind Genrikh Gartung.